justanotherdot/justanotherdot/site/posts/pushing-the-boulder.md

 author: Ryan James Spencer
 date: 2019-09-19T10:15:00Z
 tags: [knowledge acquisition,  productivity]
+image: pushing-the-boulder.jpg
+summary: >-
+  Imagine you have a giant boulder in front of you.
+This is the task you want to undertake.
+You know you need to push it to get it moving but you also recognise that the inertia you'll need to overcome at first is substantial.
+  You unfortunately think that pushing the boulder will always take this much force.
+The truth is, if you can get the boulder moving, keeping it in motion only takes many small, infrequent pushes.
+The idea behind pushing a boulder is the same as fast systems incurring usage.
+Want to improve your coding?
+Code.
+  Want to read more?
+Read.
+Action begets action.
+hero_font_color: light
 ---

 Imagine you have a giant boulder in front of you.
 This is the task you want to